HNGamingUK/syntropy-validator-ansible/README.md

 ## Pre-reqs

 The Ansible host will need to have `ansible` installed, this can be completed by looking [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+Be aware as mentioned within the site linked, Ansible does not support Windows and as such if you are on Windows I would suggest installing WSL using this guide [here](https://docs.microsoft.com/en-us/windows/wsl/install).
+After which you can start a Ubuntu flavor of WSL and install Ansible.

 The Ansible host will need to have `git` installed, this can be completed by looking [here](https://git-scm.com/downloads).